pCloud 4th of July 2023's Sale

-We did a comparison and found that Dropbox’s Business plan offers $16.58 (inclusive of tax) per month for 1 TB of space while pCloud’s Premium Plus package offers 2 TB storage at $7.99 a month.
+We did a comparison and found that Dropbox’s Plus plan costs $10.50 (inclusive of tax) per month for 2 TB of space, while pCloud’s Premium Plus package offers 2 TB storage at $8.33 a month.

 And if you go for a lifetime subscription, you will only need to fork out one payment that is the equivalent of 3 and a half years annual subscription.
 With pCloud you really do save in the long run.